 4. You Begin To Experience Fatigue and Low Energy

-Another sign that you are depressed is that you constantly feel tired or fatigued even after getting enough sleep and rest enough sleep.
+Another sign that you are depressed is that you constantly feel tired or fatigued even after getting enough sleep and resting.

-You might also always feel low energy to get tasks done.
+You might also always feel low energy when getting tasks done.

 For someone struggling with depression, this feeling of not wanting to do anything can be much more intense and overwhelming.